 Personal injury: means bodily injury, disfigurement, mental anguish, chronic pain, pregnancy, disease, or loss or impairment of a sexual or reproductive organ.

 Please Note: Criminal sexual conduct fourth degree has to do with illegal sexual contact.
-Much harsher penalties, such as CSC first degree and CSC third degree, and can be enforced when sexual penetration is involved.
+Much harsher penalties, such as criminal sexual conduct 1st degree and criminal sexual conduct 3rd degree, can be enforced when sexual penetration is involved (learn what is sexual penetration here).

 Hire Nicole Blank Becker

-Sexual assault, which is commonly referred to as rape, based on non-consensual sexual contact, is often asserted by the accuser making the sex crime allegations.
+Sexual assault, which is commonly referred to as – what is statutory rape, based on non-consensual sexual contact is often asserted by the accuser making the sex crime allegations.

 This means you can face a two year felony just based on one person’s word.

-This is why you need to seek legal advice from a Michigan criminal sexual conduct defense lawyer who is beyond familiar with handling 4th degree criminal sexual conduct charges.
-You need the experience and knowledge of attorney Nicole Blank Becker, who can run circles around the competition.
+This is why you need to seek legal advice from a Michigan criminal sexual conduct attorney who is beyond familiar with handling 4th degree criminal sexual conduct charges.
+You need the experience and knowledge of Attorney Nicole Blank Becker, who can run circles around the competition.

 Having had been the Chief of the Sex Crimes Unit, Nicole knows about the penalties for a CSC 4th degree charge and how to get the best outcome for you.